esoterictemplates/template-word-document-repository/README.md

 # Template Repository

-This repository serves as a general-purpose template for generating new repositories.
+A general-purpose template for GitHub repositories.

 ## Template